Updated: Aug 31, 2021

 5. Card XIII: Death

 The scene is really one of death and goodbye.
-A friend of the fairies has been killed by men and they gathered to pay their last respects.
+The companion book explains that a friend of the fairies has been killed by men and they gathered to pay their last respects.
 Some of them holding a feather they will keep in remembrance.
 I see it as a time of sorrow, a necessity to let go of something that has ended and will not come back.
 But of course even in these sad circumstances: when something ends, something else always begins.
-Since the bird has been killed by men, we could also see the threat of the outside world in this card or a warning against dangerous enemies.
+Since the bird has been killed by men, we could also see the threat of the outside world in this card or a serious warning .